AndersenLab/concordance-nf/README.md

 ```

 __Output directories__

+The `analysis_dir` will output a structured directory of results that are detailed below.
+The `SM_alignments_dir` will output bams for each strain.

 ```
 analysis_dir = "/projects/b1059/analysis/WI-concordance" # For output of results.
 SM_alignments_dir = "/projects/b1059/data/alignments/WI/SM" # For sample level alignments.